ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/yamles_cli.md

 {
-"title": "Use the CLI to convert API Gateway configuration", "linkTitle": "Use the CLI to convert configuration", "weight":"30",
+"title": "Convert API Gateway configuration using CLI", "linkTitle": "Convert API Gateway configuration using CLI", "weight":"30",
 "date": "2020-09-24",
-"description": "Learn how to use the YAML configuration CLI tool."
+"description": "Learn how to use the YAML configuration CLI tool to convert API Gateway configuration to YAML format."
 }

 The `yamles` CLI tool is available in the `apigateway/posix/bin` directory.
 It is installed with a standard server-side install or with client tooling, when the **Package & Deploy Tools only** option is selected during the installation.